yusufsaka007/CTF/ReversingELF/Reversing_ELF_by_Tryhackme_Writeup.md

 ```

 ## 1 - Challenge 1
 Time to start our journey!
 Just execute the program (first `chmod +x` to make it executable) and you will get the flag.
-Easy peasy!
+Easy so far.

 <p align="center">
   <img src="https://raw.githubusercontent.com/yusufsaka007/CTF/refs/heads/main/ReversingELF/img/1.png" width="200">